 Think about how confusing the world would be if you were feeling disorganized, overwhelmed with sights and sounds, struggling to keep your body still, lacked awareness and perspective, and unable to successfully integrate with your peers.
 Without a system of organized processing to help manage all the components of any given environment, appropriate responses and adaption would be nearly impossible.

 Social brain building is the development of the child’s social emotional health, critical for interactions with others.
-This developmental process is not always inherent, and relies upon efficient sensory processing, executive function, and verbal and non-verbal communication.
-We use the integration of all these processing systems when we are thinking of others, when we take into consideration their thoughts, emotions and intentions, and react appropriately within the relationship.
-It’s a circle of communication – how we think about people affects how we behave, which in turn affects how others respond to us, which in turn affects our emotions.
+This developmental process is not always inherent, and relies upon efficient self-regulation, sensory motor processing, executive function, two-way communication, (verbal and non-verbal), and the capacity to stay connected, in order to develop problem solving skills and a sense of “self” in relationships.
+The integration of all these processing systems enables a child to think of others, taking into consideration their thoughts, emotions and intentions, and react in an expected manner to build attachments rooted in joyful, trusting relationships.

 When Does Social Learning Begin?

 The journey to develop social engagement capacities for successful play, learning and relationship building begins in the pre-school years as children move from “me” driven play to a “we” driven play and learning environment.

 – Melissa Idelson

 Children that are successful during unstructured and interactive free play have developed the social brain building skills to self-regulate, utilize social attention, access language, utilize their sensory and motor systems to engage in play and imitation, and integrate all these skills together in a timely manner for socially based executive function.